Video: Watch this demo

-Description: This demonstration shows what happens in a Nuclear Reaction.
+Description: This demonstration models the cascading aspect of a Nuclear Reaction.
 When all the traps are set, just throw in the mouse.

 - Plastic box (also used for break the beaker)